rusefi/rusefi_documentation/HOWTO-M111-on-microRusEFI.md

 Getting started with the W202 ME2.1 ECU connector

 This ECU has a CAR connector with 145 pins.
-Diagram with diagnostic pin assignment cab found [here](Images/MB_ME2.1.jpeg)
+Diagram with diagnostic pin assignment can be found [here](Images/MB_ME2.1.jpeg)

 How to read the following table: